How Much Does Lawn Aeration Cost in 2023?

 Preparation Work

 Your yard should be clean and mowed before the lawn care company begins aerating.
-If your lawn isn’t prepared, expect to pay extra for these services:
+If your lawn isn’t prepared, expect to pay extra for these additional services:

 Lawn Care Packages

 Instead of purchasing each lawn care service separately, many homeowners purchase lawn care packages.
-Packages include yearly contracts and seasonal packages (e.g. spring and fall cleanups).
+Packages include yearly contracts and seasonal packages (e.g., spring and fall cleanups).
 Buying multiple services together is a great way to pay a flat rate and save money.

-The following services will also help you maintain a lush, healthy lawn:
+The following services also will help you maintain a lush, healthy lawn:

 Lawn Fertilization